-KELVIN COMPETITIVE DANCE TEAM (K.D.C.)
-Dance 1 Special Interest - DN1R1S/2S/3S/4S
+KELVIN COMPETITIVE DANCE TEAM (KDC) Dance 1 Special Interest - DN1R1S/2S/3S/4S (Days 2, 4 & 6)

-K.D.C. is a performance based course providing numerous opportunities for the group to represent the school at festivals, competitions, and other community events.
-A variety of different styles and genres of dance will be studied.
-Open auditions will be held at the beginning and end of the school year.
+KDC is a performance based Hip-Hop group of dancers, who strive for higher level training and dance exposure.
+Dancers meet 3 times a cycle over the lunch hour.
+KDC is provided with numerous opportunities to perform in a wide variety of competitive and noncompetitive venues.
+Open auditions will be held at the beginning of the school year.
 Students will be selected to participate in this course.
-In addition to rehearsals and performances, the course also consists of independent study units and written tests and assignments.
+In addition to rehearsals and performances, this course also consists of independent study units and assignments.
+There is a fee associated with this course.